 The e-FIRE-IN platform has been designed to act as a main repository and interaction tool for the FIRE-IN project outputs and resources.
 It will offer a first and key access point for interested stakeholders. e-FIRE-IN platform will be developed and managed by ENSOSP.
-It is aimed to become an EU-wide point of reference for information related to Fire & Rescue.
+It is aimed to become a EU-wide point of reference for information related to Fire & Rescue.
 The platform will provide seamless interaction for practitioners, interactions with RDI and standardisation bodies, as well as serve as a tool for Request for Ideas, research and innovation monitoring, results publication and events organisation. e-FIRE-IN platform will exist as a registration-only forum, while also being linked to the public website of the project.
-M30 update: Due to the delay in procurement, the e-FIRE-IN platform was not online when planned originally.
-As of November 2019, e-FIRE-IN platform is being tested by the partners with ENSOSP gathering the feedback and planning to roll out the platform in full functionality in January 2020.
-After that the e-FIRE-IN platform will become the main online dissemination tool of the project.
+A report on the development of the e-FIRE-IN Platform and a toolkit for the portal users will be submitted as a deliverable in M20 of the project.